 My father once told me that the head of our house shouldered more than the weight of decisions.
 They carried the heavy responsibility of avoiding conflicts and upholding a flawless image.
-A real leader bore this burden silently, not for himself but for everyone who came after him.
-Personally, I’m just glad Aiden was the heir and not me.
+A true leader bore this burden silently, not for themselves, but for everyone who came after them.
+Honestly, I’m just glad Aiden was the heir and not me.

 Two tables flanked the main one.
-Each of them was piled high with food, groaning under the heaviness of roasted and fried game fowls, pastries, soups, and stews.
+Each was piled high with food, groaning under the weight of roasted and fried game fowls, pastries, soups, and stews.
 Seated at these other two tables were the rest of the family.
-One held Father’s cousins, a table of middle-aged nobles.
-The other had his siblings Heaton, Ned, and Sam, with their wives and eldest children.
+One held Father’s cousins, middle-aged nobles.
+The other had his siblings Heaton, Ned, and Sam, along with their wives and eldest children.

-And, of course, those three geezers turned to glare at me.
-Their expressions were a study in disappointment mostly, with just a touch of derision.
+And of course, those three geezers turned to glare at me.
+Their expressions were a study in disappointment with just a touch of derision.
 Typical.

 Ned was the first to break the silence.
 “Late again, Alex!
 You’d think by now you’d have learned the value of punctuality.”

+I snickered.
 “Sorry, got held up in town.
 I was looking for two geezers who were giving me a hard time.”
-I showed him the sword in my hand.
-“That’s why I brought this along with me.”
+I showed him the sword strapped to my waist.
+“That’s why I brought this with me.”

 “Wait,” I added with a smirk, “were there two or three geezers?”